1) Do you accept my insurance?

 8) I have a terrible fear of going to the dentist, but I need to go.
 What should I do?

 If you fear going to the dentist, you are not alone!
 Between 9% -15% of Americans state they avoid going to the dentist because of anxiety or fear.
-The first thing you should do is talk with Dr. Peifer.
-He has many patients that used to fear appointments, and now they are coming in regularly and are so calm!
-The key to coping with dental anxiety is to discuss your fears with Dr. Peifer and our hygienist.
+The first thing you should do is talk with our dentists.
+We have many patients that used to fear appointments, and now they are coming in regularly and are so calm!
+The key to coping with dental anxiety is to discuss your fears with Dr. Karbasi, Dr. Taryn and our hygienists.
 Once we know what your fears are, we will be better able to work with you to determine the best ways to make you less anxious and more comfortable.

 The good news is that today there are a number of strategies that can be used to help reduce fear, anxiety, and pain.
 These strategies include use of medications (to either numb the treatment area or sedatives or anesthesia to help you relax), use of lasers instead of the traditional drill for removing decay, application of a variety of mind/body pain and anxiety-reducing techniques (such as guided imagery, biofeedback, deep breathing, acupuncture, and other mental health therapies), and perhaps even visits to a dentophobia clinic or a support group.